igrishaev/pg2/README.md

 PG2 relies on [jsonista][jsonista] library to handle JSON.
 At the moment of writing, this is the fastest JSON library for Clojure.
-Jsonista uses a concept of Object Mapper: it's an object holding custom rules to encode and decode values.
+Jsonista uses a concept of object mappers: objects holding custom rules to encode and decode values.
 You can compose your own mapper with custom rules and pass it into the connection config.

 ### Basic usage